• x

 A mobile component for OMS is key for keeping all stakeholders up-to-date.
 For example, the mobile component to SurvalentONE OMS, Polaris, allows the control room to communicate directly with field crews and reduces the chance of miscommunication, as both teams see the same real-time network connectivity model.
 You can also receive real-time reports on restorative operations and up-to-the-minute Estimated Times of Restoration (ETOR).
 Your crews can interact with each other and the control room to coordinate response efforts, and get power restored to your customers quickly and efficiently.

-An outage portal integrated with your OMS, for example, lets your customers report outages directly from the website – decreasing the strain on call centres.
+An OMS doesn’t just help you minimize the duration of outages in your network, however.
+It also improves transparency, leading to higher customer satisfaction.
+An outage portal integrated with your OMS, for example, lets your customers report outages directly from the website – decreasing the strain on call centers.
 They can view important details like an ETOR to help them plan accordingly.
 Other options include the ability to receive updates on outages via social media, text, or telephone, keeping your customers in-the-know at all times.

 An outage portal is a key component of Oakville Hydro’s OMS.
 Their portal includes an outage map for customers to see affected areas, the cause of the disruption, and an ETOR.
 Using Integrated Voice Response (IVR) with their OMS has also helped the utility deal with the volume of calls coming in during outages and helps assure customers that the outage is being dealt with.
 (Watch the Oakville Hydro story here.)